GAR-Project/project/README.md

 ### Native
 This method assumes you already have any VMs up and running with the correct configuration and dependencies installed.
 Ideally you should have 2 VMs.
 We will be running **Ryu** (the *SDN* controller) in one of them and we will have **mininet**'s emulated network with running in the other one.
 Try to use Ubuntu 16.04 (a.k.a **Xenial**) as the VM's distribution to avoid any mistakes we may have not encountered.

-First of all clone the repository, just like how the Kaminoans do it and then navigate into it:
+First of all clone the repository, just like how the Kaminoans :alien: do it and then navigate into it:
 ```bash
 git clone https://github.com/GAR-Project/project
 cd project